Sautés Poivre Noir Albacore et le rôti Anaheim Piment sur Gratin de Fenouil Pommes de Terre Yukon Gold!

 Pour the gratinee into an oven proof casserole dish.

 Arrange the potatoes in the casserole dish, so they are evenly spaced around the border of the dish.

-Bake the gratinee casserole dish in a 350 degree oven, till it just starts to get some light golden brown highlights.
+Bake the gratinee casserole dish in a 350º oven, till a few light golden highlights appear.